kahlil/hitch-hikers-guide/slides/fear-of-wrong.md

 - info freely available
 - no guarantee fw will live
 - let go of fear
-- changes is only const
+- change is only constant